ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-clip-vqgan.md

 <span class="firstcharacter">T</span>**ext-to-image synthesis has taken ML
 Twitter by storm**.
-Everyday, we see new AI-generated artworks being shared across the interwebs.
+Everyday, we see new AI-generated artworks being shared across our feeds.
 All of these were made possible thanks to the [VQGAN-CLIP Colab Notebook](https://colab.research.google.com/drive/1_4Jl0a7WIJeqy5LTjPJfZOwMZopG5C-W?usp=sharing#scrollTo=g7EDme5RYCrt)[^1] of [@advadnoun](https://twitter.com/advadnoun) and [@RiversHaveWings](https://twitter.com/RiversHaveWings).
 They were able to combine the generative capabilities of VQGAN ([Esser et al, 2021](#esser2021vqgan)) and discriminative ability of CLIP ([Radford et al, 2021](#radford2021clip)) to produce the wonderful images we see today: